Mr-Ultimate/nand2tetris/README.md

 This iteration is most pleasing as we only update the screen memory when the keyboard actually changes, rather than during every iteration of the loop.

 ###Project 5
 Implementing the memory module was relatively straight forward, but the CPU was much more daunting.
-I found it helpful to abstract the control responsibilities to its own chip "Decoder."
+I found it helpful to abstract the control responsibilities into two additional chips: "Decoder," and "JumpDirector."

+The final implementation of the "computer" chip was very satisfying, they pretty much just plugged together.